Updated: Jun 1

 vividus (Latin) "to live" + perə (Proto-European) "to bring forth"

-Finally, around 18% of sharks give birth to live young, which must be nourished by the mother after thay have completely absorbed their egg case (Ebert et al, 2021).
+Finally, around 18% of sharks give birth to live young which must be nourished by connection directly to the mother after thay have absorbed their egg yolk.
+Mostly belonging to the Order Carcharhiniformes (ground sharks), these species include the bull shark (Carcharius leucas), weasel sharks (Family Hemigalaidae) and the hammerheads (Family Sphyrnidae), but placental viviparity can also be found in the Orectolobiformes (carpet sharks) (Ebert et al, 2021).

 Viviparity is very costly to the mother because she has to invest a lot of time and her own energy into nourishing her young as they grow.
 Some sharks can be pregnant for years and require a long recovery period before they can breed again.
 On the other hand, the pups are born big and strong, so they have a very high chance of survival, which makes the investment worth it (Ebert et al, 2021).